blakewoo/personal-secretary/README.md

 ## Functions
 - Manage todo list(basically todo crud)
-- Remind your jobs (with timeline)
+- Remind your jobs (with timeline - not yet developed)
 - Upload files (just "프로 일잘러" grade - not yet developed)
 - Manage your time